-Although fall activities with COVID-19 might be a bit different, thankfully Pierce County farmers are open and ready to give your family some normalness.
-Here is the list of 2020 pumpkin patches and corn mazes in Pierce County.
+Here is the list of 2021 pumpkin patches and corn mazes in Pierce County.
 Be sure to read for COVID-19 specific changes to your favorite patch and call before heading out if you have any specific questions.

 25001 Sumner Buckley Highway, Buckley

-Maris Farms is now open for the fall season with all of its traditional fun – and more being added as we head into October!
-This pumpkin patch in Pierce County has a corn maze, kiddie cow train ride, wagon ride, tube slide, zipline, barnyard ball zone, foosball, trike racing, wall mazes, and more.
+Then it’s time for some fun!
+Maris Farm has a corn maze, kiddie cow train ride, wagon ride, tube slide, zipline, barnyard ball zone, foosball, trike racing, wall mazes and more.
 They have around 30 activities to keep your whole family occupied!
 Their haunted woods, a bone-chilling 35-minute walk-thru, opens October 1 this year.
 With over 25 spooky characters, it’s cited as the scariest in Pierce County and is not recommended for children under 10 years old.
-For those not looking for a scary, but something pure fun, try the flashlight maze.
-Also opening September 19, the maze is not haunted and takes about 45 minutes for most people.
+For those that prefer treats to tricks, try the fun flashlight corn maze, which takes about 45 minutes for most people.
 It’s five acres of fun as you try to navigate it at night with your flashlight.

-Important COVID-19 Updates: You must purchase your tickets in advance online.
+Important COVID-19 Updates: you must purchase your tickets in advance online.
 New this year: arrive up to two hours early to look around the farm, pumpkin shop and do their unstaffed activities.
 Children under 3 years old do not need a ticket.
 Face masks are required for all attendees over the age of 5 when indoors (in all concrete areas), on the wagon ride, and outdoors when social distancing is not possible.
 Bring your own cutters if you can.
 They will have cutters that will be sanitized between uses.
 Parking is free.
 They are cashless this year: credit cards only.

 9710 State Route 162 E, Puyallup

 Important COVID-19 Updates: Masks are required indoors, and anytime you cannot maintain social distancing.
 There will be no tours, hayrides or face painting due to mandates.
-Everything is self-guided.
+Everything will be self-guided.

 For more information, visit the Spooner Farms website.